September 30, 2024

 Input from Cledara: At Cledara, we have a unique vantage point to observe the AI landscape.
 Our platform helps small and medium-sized tech companies manage their software, from tracking usage to paying for tools.
 Since its inception, Cledara has gathered data from over 1 million transactions with more than 5 thousand vendors.
 This gives us a bird's-eye view of how businesses purchase and use software in the real world.

-Input from 200+ Companies: To complement the data we hold, we ran a survey with more than 200 tech companies with less than 200 staff across the United States (US), United Kingdom (UK), and Europe (EU) to understand how businesses were perceiving AI.
+Input from 200+ Companies: To complement the data we hold, we ran a survey with more than 200 tech companies with less than 200 staff across the United States (US), United Kingdom (UK), and Europe (EU) to understand their software spend habits.

 Chapter 1: Software Spend Benchmarks